-Those searching for instruction to hone their artistic abilities can find options that are less than 25 minutes away from central Bellevue, Washington.
+Those searching for instruction to hone their artistic abilities can find options that are less than 15 miles away from central Bellevue, Washington.
 This article centers on the coursework and learning experiences available to art students at three schools.
 A table of stats on each college is included, as is information on a couple of other program options in the area.

-- Located roughly nine miles from downtown Bellevue, the University of Washington Seattle has several art bachelor's and master's degrees in specialty areas like painting and photomedia.
+- Located roughly five miles from downtown Bellevue, the University of Washington Seattle has several art bachelor's and master's degrees in specialty areas like painting and photomedia.

-- Seattle Pacific University, situated about 13 miles from central Bellevue, offers a bachelor's degree in studio arts, as well as two minor options.
+- Seattle Pacific University, situated about eight miles from central Bellevue, offers a bachelor's degree in studio arts, as well as two minor options.

-- Students can take continuing education art classes or pursue an associate's degree in the field at Bellevue College, an institution that's only around five miles from the city's center.
+- Students can take continuing education art classes or pursue an associate's degree in the field at Bellevue College, an institution that's only around three miles from the city's center.

 University of Washington Seattle